GSA/challenges-and-prizes/_all-challenges/1246-ai-and-networks-advanced-naval-technology-exercise-ainet-antx-–-artificial-intelligence-prize-challenge.md

   **Submission URL or Email**: <NetANTX@niwc.navy.mil>
 ---
+#### IMPORTANT UPDATES:

+* NAVWAR will be hosting a virtual Q&A Session on June 30, 2021.
+[Click here for more information and to register.]({{site.baseurl}}/assets/netlify-uploads/distro_a-ainetantx-30jun21-virtual-live-qa-announcement-and-registration-information.pdf)

 ### Description

 Consider a scenario where developers, data scientists, machine learning (ML) engineers, etc., have access to training-quality datasets via the Overmatch Software Armory’s (OSA) secure, shore-based, Virtual Desktop Infrastructure (VDI) enabled environment.
 Pipelined training-quality datasets are stored in Apache Parquet format and readily available for query, discovery, and retrieval from RESTful Services via Swagger UI, Command Line Interface (CLI), and/or the Java software development kit (SDK).
 The OSA environment also provides access to pertinent artificial intelligence (AI) tooling, e.g. Anaconda, Amazon Web Services (AWS) SageMaker, etc., which is used to perform data engineering, build/train ML models, and/or develop AI-enabled capabilities (e.g. Natural Language Processing / Natural Language Understanding (NLP/NLU), reasoning, planning, etc.).